aces/Loris/modules/conflict_resolver/help/conflict_resolver.md

 # Conflict Resolver

 This module is designed to identify and resolve data conflicts in a study.
 LORIS uses double data entry, which means you may be asked to enter critical data twice in duplicate instrument forms.
-The Conflict Resolver will flag any discrepancies between the two entries (called *unresolved conflicts*) and allow you to fix—resolve—them easily.
+The Conflict Resolver will flag any discrepancies between the two entries (called *unresolved conflicts*) and allow you to fix or "resolve" them easily.

 Conflicts are displayed in a table with two separate tabs—resolved and unresolved conflicts.
 By default, the module displays the *Unresolved Conflicts* tab.
 You can narrow this list of results using any combination of filters in the *Selection Filters* section.